junxit/us-congress-bills-116/bill.md

   > - **(c)** *Herbicide agent* For purposes of this section, the term herbicide agent has the meaning given such term in section 1821(d) of this title.

 - **(b)** *Clerical amendment* The table of sections at the beginning of such chapter is amended by inserting after the item relating to section 1116A, as added by section 2, the following new item:
+- **(c)** *Implementation*
+  - **(1)** *Guidance* Notwithstanding section 501 of such title, the Secretary of Veterans Affairs may issue guidance to implement section 1116B of title 38, United States Code, as added by subsection (a), before prescribing new regulations under such section.
+  - **(2)** *Updates*
+    - **(A)** Not later than 120 days after the date of the enactment of this Act, the Secretary shall submit a report to the Committees on Veterans’ Affairs of the House of Representatives and the Senate regarding the plans of the Secretary to respond to inquiries from veterans regarding claims for disability compensation under section 1116B of title 38, United States Code, as added by subsection (a) of this section.
+    - **(B)** On a quarterly basis during the period beginning on the date of the enactment of this Act and ending on the date on which regulations are prescribed to carry out such section 1116B, the Secretary shall submit to the Committees on Veterans’ Affairs of the House of Representatives and the Senate updates on the status of such regulations.
-- **(c)** *Pending cases*
+  - **(3)** *Pending cases*
-  - **(1)** *Authority to stay* The Secretary may stay a claim described in subparagraph (B) until the date on which the Secretary commences the implementation of section 1116B of title 38, United States Code, as added by subsection (a).
+    - **(A)** *Authority to stay* The Secretary may stay a claim described in subparagraph (B) until the date on which the Secretary commences the implementation of section 1116B of title 38, United States Code, as added by subsection (a).
-  - **(2)** *Claims described* A claim described in this subparagraph is a claim for disability compensation—
+    - **(B)** *Claims described* A claim described in this subparagraph is a claim for disability compensation—
-    - **(A)** relating to the service and diseases covered by such section 1116B; and
+      - **(i)** relating to the service and diseases covered by such section 1116B; and
-    - **(B)** that is pending at the Veterans Benefits Administration or the Board of Veterans’ Appeals on or after the date of the enactment of this Act and before the date on which the Secretary commences the implementation of such section 1116B.
+      - **(ii)** that is pending at the Veterans Benefits Administration or the Board of Veterans’ Appeals on or after the date of the enactment of this Act and before the date on which the Secretary commences the implementation of such section 1116B.
 - **(d)** *Effective date* The amendments made by this section shall take effect on January 1, 2020.

 ## § 4.
 Benefits for children of certain Thailand service veterans born with spina bifida